-- Use a gentle folding movement to incorporate the meringue into the wet flour mixture.
+- Use a gentle folding movement with a spatula to incorporate the meringue into the wet flour mixture.
 Do not stir, this will prevent the air in the meringue from deflating.

 - Rap the tray a few times on the counter to get rid of large air pockets.